Get insider access

 Best Routers

-If your router isn't delivering the speeds you pay for or is cutting out when you're a couple of rooms away, it might be time for an upgrade.
-There are myriad routers available with different features, performance promises, and jargon-filled names that make the buying process intimidating, but we're here to help.
+If your router isn't delivering the speeds you pay for or your devices are dropping their connection a couple of rooms away, it might be time for an upgrade.
+There are many routers available with different features, performance promises, and jargon-filled names that make the buying process intimidating, but we're here to help.

 1. Best Wi-Fi Router

 Wi-Fi 7 is a very new standard that makes some serious performance promises, but remember that since it's so new, it'll likely be a while before you upgrade all your other devices to support it.
 The Wi-Fi Alliance's website has a product finder where you can see if your devices are Wi-Fi 7 certified.
 With that in mind, this router's biggest downside is its range performance on the 5GHz band.
-While it still delivers speeds suitable for most high-bandwidth uses like fast downloads at 100 feet away, a mesh solution like the eero Pro 6E, our pick for large homes, would be a better option.
+While it still delivers speeds suitable for most high-bandwidth uses, those with a large home will want to consider our best mesh Wi-Fi system below instead, the eero Pro 6E.

 See our review